 It is always useful to open a local bank account when living abroad for an extended period of time.
 There are different reasons for it.
 In fact, when working in another country, it is way easier to get your salary transferred locally.
 It is also better for tax reasons, as you can imagine.
 But it is also a great way to avoid paying bank fees or exchange rates between currencies.
 In order to open a bank account in Sweden, you need to have a personal number and a Swedish ID card.
 This is the easiest way, however, exceptions exist and if you don’t have the documents, you should then ask the bank for further instructions.

 Register to “försäkringskassan” and 1177

 Försäkringskassan is the health care system in Sweden.
 You may need to register as soon as you receive your personnummer.
-In my case it took 8 months to be registered (yes, you read it correctly).
-This is actually very important, because not only it allows you to get a European Health Care card, but also to get sick or maternity leaves and pensions.
+In my case, it took 8 months to be registered (yes, you read it correctly).
+This is actually very important, because not only it allows you to get a European Health Insurance Card, but it also finances your sick and maternity leaves as well as a pension.

 On the other hand, 1177 is the system that manages doctor offices.
 It is also where you can book a doctor or nurse appointments and, overall, it is made for you and the doctors to save time.
 This takes about 2 minutes and you can choose which center to go to.
 So you can pick whether you prefer to go next to your house or office!

 SFI stands for Swedish For Immigrants.
 It is a service offering free Swedish courses for foreigners.
 Of course, it is up to each and everyone to choose whether to register or not.
 What is good to know, is that depending on the city and language level, you get between 300 and 500 hours of free classes.
 You can choose to go to classes either during day time (morning or afternoon classes) or evening which is great if you are working.
 Those classes will give you the basic knowledge of the Swedish language and it is also a great place to meet other people.

 My experience with the language course just here.

 Register to your embassy